This post may contain affiliate links. Please read my disclosure policy for more details.

 - Marinated mozzarella balls

-If you make these Italian rice balls, or you have a question, let me know by leaving a comment.
+If you make these Italian rice balls or have a question, let me know by commenting.
 I would love to hear from you and get your feedback! x

 Italian Rice balls (Arancini)